asaborn/GenericMultiTasking/README.md

 parallel computing architecture parameter can be one of the following: 'taskgraph', 'slurm' or 'sge'

-An example for running tasks declared in 'activation_params_df_slurm.csv' file in Slurm distributed computing mode:
+An example for running tasks declared in 'activation_params.csv' file in Slurm distributed computing mode:

 ```sh
 $ python3.7 GenericMultiTasking.py slurm activation_params.csv